A student-led podcast destigmatizing mental health

-Coping 101 is presented by C89.5 in partnership with Seattle Children’s, producing monthly student-led conversations that destigmatize a range of mental health topics from a teen’s perspective.
+Coping 101 is presented by C89.5 in partnership with Seattle Children’s, producing monthly student-led podcasts that destigmatize a range of mental health topics from a teen’s perspective.
 No matter our age or background we all face challenges, and there are healthy ways to cope.

 Explore the topics below to stream more youth-hosted episodes, along with education and resources provided by our partners at Seattle Children’s.

 Just as CPR training prepares people without medical backgrounds to help someone who is having a heart attack, Mental Health First Aid trains people to help someone who is at risk of developing a mental health problem or who is going through a mental health crisis.
 In this episode we’re joined by Jordann Doler, Mental Health First Aid Program Manager for Valley Cities Behavioral Health Care.
 Jordann shares her own mental health journey which led to her work in social services, and explains how Mental Health First Aid training can help save lives.
 Find the full episode here: https://www.c895.org/c895-seattle-childrens-present-coping-101-coping-therapy/

 SUBSCRIBE:Apple PodcastsApple Podcasts Google PodcastsGoogle Podcasts Amazon MusicAmazon Music PlayerFMPlayFM SpotifySpotify